raidurgesh/MagneticField/README.md

-# Calculated magnetic moment of an Invar pad and the magnetic field therof.
+# Calculates magnetic moment of an Invar pad and the magnetic field therof.